jozseflehocz/SingleScreenApp/README.md

 # Single Screen App
 # Installation
-The app can be installed view USB cabel only.
+The app can be installed view USB cable only.